 7. Dream Catchers

-This craft can be a motivation to lead to writing.
+This craft works well with the Great Plains and has a writing activity.
 It includes the history of dream catchers, step-by-step instructions on how to make them, and a printable for writing about their dream catchers.

 8. Totem Poles

+Creating totem poles is an engaging way to get students to learn about the Northwest Coast.
 Each student will need an empty papertowel roll.
 Teach students about the history of totem poles (included) and provide a chart with animals and their personality traits (included).
 Ask them to create totem poles with 3 animals that have meaning to their family dynamics.
 They should take notes on the three animals and their meanings, color the templates, and put them together.
-When the craft is completed, students can write about raising their totem poll in their clan (Directions and a rubric is included.)
+When the craft is completed, students write about raising their totem poll in their clan (Directions and a rubric is included.)

-There are instructions on how to perform a rain dance in your classroom.
+There are instructions on how to do a rain activity to go along with the Southwest region.

 There are 3 games to play with your students that require little or no materials and can be played with small and large groups.